-New COVID wave batters Afghanistan’s crumbling health care
+New COVID surge batters Afghanistan’s crumbling health care

 Most of the hospital’s 200 employees come to work regularly despite months without pay.

 In December, a U.S.-based charity affiliated with Johns Hopkins University provided two months funding, which gave the hospital staff their December salary and a promise of another paycheck in January.
-The public health ministry is now in negotiations with the WHO to take over the cost of running the hospital through June, said Liwal.
+The public health ministry is now in negotiations with WHO to take over the cost of running the hospital through June, said Liwal.

 Liwal said other Kabul hospitals used to be able to take some patients, but now no longer have the resources.
 With a lack of funds and staff leaving, 33 facilities offering COVID-19 treatment nationwide have shut down, he said.